atom/flight-manual.atom.io/content/hacking-atom/sections/creating-a-theme.md

 Atom's interface is rendered using HTML, and it's styled via [Less](http://lesscss.org/) which is a superset of CSS.
 Don't worry if you haven't heard of Less before; it's just like CSS, but with a few handy extensions.

-Atom supports two types of themes: _UI_ and _syntax_.
+Atom supports two types of themes: _UI_ and _Syntax_.
 UI themes style elements such as the tree view, the tabs, drop-down lists, and the status bar.
-Syntax themes style the code inside the editor.
+Syntax themes style the code, gutter and other elements inside the editor view.

-Themes can be installed and changed from the settings view which you can open by selecting the _Atom > Preferences..._ menu and navigating to the _Install_ section and the _Themes_ section on the left hand side.
+Themes can be installed and changed from the Settings View which you can open by selecting the <span class="platform-mac">_Atom > Preferences_</span><span class="platform-windows">_File > Preferences_</span><span class="platform-linux">_Edit > Preferences_</span> menu, and clicking the "Install" or "Themes" tab on the left hand navigation.

 #### Getting Started